Qiskit/documentation/README.md

   textconv = sh -c 'sphobjinv convert plain "$0" -'
 ```

-# How to deploy docs

 ## Deploy guides & API docs

-This content lives on https://docs.quantum.ibm.com.

 See the section "Syncing content with open source repo" in the internal docs repo's README.